Confetti Specification

 The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in RFC 2119.
 However, for readability, these words do not appear in all uppercase letters in this specification.

-All of the text of this specification is normative except examples and sections explicitly marked as informative.
+All text in this specification is normative unless explicitly marked as informative or shown as an example.

 Lexical Structure#